Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Policy iteration via low-rank tensors

-As explained earlier, the optimal policies are found by combining Algorithms \ref{alg::policy_iteration} and \ref{alg::policy_evaluation_bc}.
+{ BC-PE serves as the policy evaluation step within finite-horizon policy iteration.
+Given a policy $\pi$, we run BC-PE to estimate its low-rank value tensor.
+The policy is then improved greedily using the updated VF, and the procedure is repeated until convergence.
 Specifically, one first runs Algorithm \ref{alg::policy_iteration} and then, in line 2 the \texttt{PolicyEvaluation} function is implemented by running Algorithm \ref{alg::policy_evaluation_bc}.
 The parameters $\beta_1$ in line 2 are set to $\beta_1 = \{M, \epsilon_2, \beta_2\}$, since those are the inputs required by Algorithm \ref{alg::policy_evaluation_bc}.
 Finally, a natural choice for the function \texttt{Dist} in line 4 used to stop Algorithm \ref{alg::policy_iteration} is the Frobenious norm of the difference between two iterations.
-The version of Algorithm \ref{alg::policy_iteration} run using BCD-PE in line 2 will be referred to as BCD-PI.
+The version of Algorithm \ref{alg::policy_iteration} run using BCD-PE in line 2 will be referred to as BCD-PI.}

-Relevantly, provided that the number of iterations $M$ is large enough, convergence to a stationary point for BCD-PE can be established, as it ensures monotonic improvement of $L(\ccalQ)$ under certain regularity conditions.
-To that end, we require the following assumption. \begin{assumption} The sequence of factors $\{\ccalQ^{(m)}\}_{m \geq 0}$ resulting from BCD-PE are full-column rank for all iterations $m \geq 0$, i.e. for every $m$ and $d$ it holds $\text{rank}(\bbQ_d^{(m)}) = K$. \end{assumption} Assumption~\ref{ass::full-rankness} ensures that, for every $d=1,\hdots, D$, problem in \eqref{eq::problem_fixed_least_squares} has a unique solution, as it guarantees that $\bar{\bbC}_{d^{\setminus}}^{(m)}$ is full-column rank for all $m$ and $d$ (see Appendix~\ref{S:app_bcd_conv}).
-Since $\bbQ_d$ has $|\ccalD_d|$ rows and $K$ columns, Assumption \ref{ass::full-rankness} implies $|\ccalD_d| \geq K$, which is usually satisfied in practice.
-With this assumption, the following theorem convergence result holds. \begin{theorem} Let Assumption~\ref{ass::full-rankness} hold.
-For any initial bounded factors $\ccalQ^{(0)}$, solving~\eqref{eq::problem} via BCD-PE generates a sequence $\{\ccalQ^{(m)}\}_{m \geq 1}$ that converges to a stationary point of~\eqref{eq::problem}. \end{theorem} The proof, which leverages \cite{xu2013block}, is provided in Appendix~\ref{S:app_bcd_conv}.
+Although ALS is classical, its application to Bellman-error minimization under a tensor parameterization requires additional care.
+In particular, the design matrices $\bar{\bbC}_{d^{\setminus}}$ depend on transition dynamics and temporal coupling across stages.
+To establish convergence, we require the following mild rank condition and assuming that stationary points of \eqref{eq::problem} exist.

+\begin{assumption}[Regularity of factor matrices] For all iterations $m$ and modes $d$, the design matrix $\bar{\bbC}_{d^{\setminus}}^{(m)}$ has full column rank. \end{assumption}